K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ### <div id='9'/> 3.1.
 Construct PaaS-TA User Portal Menu

-The PaaS-TA User Portal consists of a section that manages organizations, spaces, and applications, a section that generates development environments and services, and an information retrieve section that retrieves documents and menus.
+The PaaS-TA User Portal consists of a section that manages organizations, spaces, and applications, a section that generates development environments and services, and an information check section that checks documents and menus.

 <table>
   <tr>